 Praziquantel can kill tapeworm and liver flukes, usually with one dose.
 Your bunny may experience temporary side effects, such as diarrhea or appetite loss, after receiving the medication.
 Call your vet if your rabbit doesn’t start eating or eliminating normally within a day or so.

-According to research, Rabbits are known to be parasitised by a number of different internal parasites.
+According to research, rabbits are known to be parasitized by a number of different internal parasites.
 These can be divided into round worms (nematodes), tapeworms (cestodes) and protozoa.

 Roundworms, or “nematodes” as they are more properly known, do occur both in wild anddomestic rabbits.
 The only round worm to occur commonly in domestic rabbits is the oxyurid worm, or Passalurus ambiguus – also known as the “pin worm” because of its small size.
 Adult worms ofthis species measure five to 10mm and are found in the caecum and large intestine.

 They do not generally cause clinical problems in the adult rabbit but may be associated with poor hair coat, weight loss and a perineal dermatitis.
 By contrast, young rabbits may be affected by heavy infestations of this worm, particularly at the time of weaning when the microflora of the hindgut has yet to establish itself.

 Affected young rabbits may show signs of diarrhoea, lethargy, anorexia and weight loss.
 The pin worm has a direct life cycle and as such has no intermediate host.
 Eggs are ingested bythe rabbit when grazing on contaminated food.
 The environment can be heavily contaminated with pin worm eggs where large numbers of rabbits are kept under intensive conditions.